sto3014/LRPhotos/README.md

 The publish process…
 * imports photos into Photos.app
     * the file name of the photo will be different from the file name in Lightroom.
         * The name is set to the photo ID in Lightroom.
-This ID is displayed also in the metadata of Lightroom.
+This ID is also displayed in the Lightroom metadata.
         * The suffix reflects the format which is used during publishing.
-The suffix is displayed also in the metadata of Lightroom.
+The format is also displayed in the Lightroom metadata.
+For export data in "original" format, the format value is original.
-* sets tag
+* sets keywords in Photos
-    * LR:&lt;name of LR catalog file>
+    * lr:&lt;name of the Lightroom catalog file>
     * album:&lt;name of collection>
-* saves "Photos App" metadata in Lightroom
+* saves "Photos app" metadata in Lightroom
     * Lightroom catalog: The name of lightroom catalog
     * Lightroom ID: The internal Lightroom id
-    * Format: The format (i.e. extension of the Photos file)
+  * Format: The format of the Photos file
     * Photos UUID: The unique Photos ID

 When creating a new publishing service, there are three predefined options which are not default by Adobe: